smcclatchy/exp-design/_episodes/05-anova.md

 ![](../fig/linear-model.png)

-The residuals (or errors) are the distance of each data point from the line describing the linear model, as shown above.
+The residuals (or errors; an example represented by the vertical, red-dashed line in the above plot) are the distance of each data point (a light blue circle) from the (blue) line describing the linear model.
 If we look at a histogram of the residuals, they should be normally distributed.
+A normal, or Gaussian, distribution is identified by having a mean, median, and mode that are all equal, and the data generate a curve that is symmetric at the center (or mean).

 ![](../fig/residual-histogram.png)